 - Check to see if the speaker channel is inoperative with all sources.
 Try playing from DVDs, radio, or CD players.
 If the problem only exists with a particular source, the cable connecting it to the receiver may be faulty.
 Swap it with a suitable cable and check again.
 Also, check that the balance control is centered and that the volume is high enough to be heard.

 - Check for broken connections from the speaker to the receiver.
+If you are connecting the receiver to wireless speakers, check the wireless connection as well.
 If the whole wire is okay, but the channel is still dead, the problem might be with the receiver.
 The channel may be defective.
 Check with the manufacturer for repair or other warranty options.

 - Swap the right speaker with the left one and see if the system now works.
 If the right channel is still not working, the problem must be in the wire, receiver, or source.